hybridgroup/cylon-intel-iot/README.md

 Thanks to [http://alextgalileo.altervista.org/edison-package-repo-configuration-instructions.html](http://alextgalileo.altervista.org/edison-package-repo-configuration-instructions.html) for the above instructions.

-Once you have added the additional package repository, run the following command:
+Once you have added the additional package repository, run the following commands:

 ```
 opkg install tar
+touch ~/.profile
 ```

 You are now ready to install `nvm` on your Edison.
 [Follow the nvm installation instructions here](https://github.com/creationix/nvm#install-script).